Windows 7 is a revolutionary operating system developed by Microsoft

 function to satisfy the increasing needs of computer user's.
 For

-example, resize the logical
+resize the logical

 position of partition without data damage and merge partition.